Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ## Linker Script Management

-A Linker Script contains a series of Linker directives that specify the available memory and how it should be used by a project.
+A Linker Script contains a series of Linker directives that specify the available memory and how it should be used in a project.
 The Linker directives reflect exactly the available memory resources and memory map for the project context.

 This section describes the Linker Script management of the **`csolution` Project Manager**: